 If the aggregate of all performance fee calculations for a calendar quarter ("performance differential") is positive, a performance fee is payable, provided the Fund's NAV per Unit as at the end of the quarter exceeds the applicable high water mark.
 If the performance differential is negative, no performance fee is payable and this negative amount will be carried forward to the next quarter and form part of the performance fee calculation.
-This means that any underperformance by the Fund relative to its benchmark (measured in percentage terms) must be made up before a performance fee is payable, provided that negative performance in a quarter will only be carried forward subsequently for up to three years.
+This means that any underperformance by the Fund relative to its benchmark (measured in percentage terms) must be made up before a performance fee is payable.